The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 The installed extension must be consistent with the quarkus.datasource.db-kind you define in your datasource configuration.

-Optionally, but highly recommended, you should define a proper size for your connection pool.
+2. After adding the driver, configure the connection URL and define a proper size for your connection pool.

 quarkus.datasource.reactive.url=postgresql:///your_database